decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 scale = cube.getOrCreate(Transform)
 ```

-If the component you're trying to retrieve doesn't exit in the entity:
+If the component you're trying to retrieve doesn't exist in the entity:

 - `get()` returns an error
 - `getOrNull()` returns `Null`